 However, to fully preserve the jerky, you need to place it in an airtight container.
 By doing this, you could extend its edibility up to 1 month.
 If you put the jerky container in a freezer, the jerky could still be consumable after four months!

-The lifespan of the jerky is one of the biggest reasons why hunters and outdoor adventurers love it.
-It is not susceptible to spoilage, which is beneficial for long trips.
-Moreover, they provide excellent nourishment, too!
+The long lifespan of the jerky is one of the biggest reasons why hunters and outdoor adventurers love it.
+It is not susceptible to spoilage, which is beneficial and sought-after for long trips.
+Moreover, jerky provides excellent nourishment, too!
 They are among the healthy treats that you can bring anywhere you want!

 Learning how to make bear jerky is pretty easy.
 As long as you got the right tools and ingredients, this treat is achievable, even in the convenience of your home.
 At this point, I will remind you that you should only pick the fresh bear meat.
-You don't want to take that meat that has suspicious quality and texture.
-They might be old and not good for consumption already.
+You don’t want to use any meat that has suspicious quality and texture.
+Old meat can cause food poisoning and other serious illnesses.
+You should avoid consuming it at all times.

 Did you like this short cooking course of mine?
 If you have any questions and clarifications, feel free to ask me in the comment section below!
 I will be waiting!